jmid/mutaml/README.md

 -------------

 How you can use `mutaml` depends on your project's build setup.
-For now it has only been tested it with `dune`, but it should work with other build systems which support an explicit two-staged build process.
+For now it has only been tested with `dune`, but it should work with other build systems supporting an explicit two-staged build process.